 During the year we helped 335 existing exporters to reach new markets, 175 of which were selling outside Northern Ireland for the first time.

 Our support towards growing exports is helping companies win business in new markets.
-Edge Innovate , for example, recently won a new export order worth £750,000 in Oman.
+For example Edge Innovate recently won a new export order in Oman worth £750,000.
 Kiverco won its first export success in Italy, in a six figure deal, and TriMedica secured four contracts in Switzerland, Germany and Austria, after joining us at the Medica trade fair.

 Other key deliverables